Delta variant is ravaging the world but it's pushing Southeast Asia to breaking point - KESQ

 Although it was the first country to report a Covid-19 case outside of China in January last year, Thailand kept its infection numbers low in 2020 thanks to successful containment measures.

 This year, however, it is facing a much bigger challenge.
 After containing a second wave that started last December, Thailand is struggling to curb a third wave of infections that has pushed daily caseloads and death tolls to unprecedented levels.
-On Tuesday, Thailand reported record highs in both confirmed Covid-19 cases and deaths in single day, with 20,200 infections and 188 fatalities, according to the Center for Covid-19 Situation Administration (CCSA).
-It was the first time Thailand has reported over 20,000 confirmed cases in a day.
+On Wednesday, Thailand reported a record high in daily confirmed cases, with 20,920 infections — the second day of reporting over 20,000 cases, according to the Center for Covid-19 Situation Administration (CCSA).
+Thailand also recorded 160 deaths, bringing the total death toll to 5,663.

 Hospitals in the capital, Bangkok, have become overwhelmed by the surge in cases and demand for beds has greatly outstripped capacity.
 Authorities are racing to lessen the burden on the health care system.
 Bangkok is dispatching more than 400 doctors and nurses from provincial areas to the city’s slums and densely populated areas to test and isolate 250,000 residents, said Dr. Supat Hasuwannakit, president of the Rural Doctor Society.